essans/templates/cli_cookiecutter1/README.md

 <br>

-### option2: create new project based on remote bbgithub cookiecutter:
+### option2: create new project based on remote github cookiecutter:
    (1) from location where new project is to be created:<br>

    ```